 Ligaments are elastic bands of tissue that connect bones to each other to provide stability and strength to the knee joint.
-Ligament injuries in the knee are fairly common, especially injury to the anterior cruciate ligament, or ACL.
-There are four main ligaments in the knee that connect the femur or thighbone to the tibia or shin bone:
+Ligament injuries in the knee are fairly common, especially injury to the anterior cruciate ligament (ACL).

 - Anterior cruciate ligament or ACL — located in the center of the knee, controls the rotation and forward motion of the shin bone